-It might seem strange at first to hear that these are boom times for venture investing, but it’s true: Startups raised 30% more venture funding in Q3 2020 than in Q3 2019—$36.5B, according to CB Insights.
-Similarly, pre-seed and seed investments increased by 40% in 2020 compared to the same period, April to October, in 2019.
+It might seem strange at first to hear that these are boom times for venture investing, but it’s true: Start-ups raised 30% more venture funding in Q3 2020 than in Q3 2019—$36.5 billion, according to CB Insights.
+Similarly, pre-seed and seed investments increased by 40% in April-October 2020 compared to the same period in 2019.
 As societies worldwide undergo radical shifts in a COVID-19 world, the companies enabling these shifts are poised for massive success.
-That kind of potential has VCs and angel investors very, very interested.
+That kind of potential has VCs and angel investors very interested.

-Startups need to reassess their market opportunity in this new environment and act accordingly, even if the conditions for reaching the entire market have not emerged.
-Before the COVID-19 pandemic, newly minted videoconferencing juggernaut Zoom had been trucking along as a better version of WebEx used mostly by professionals connecting over long distances.
-However, the potential was clear: Zoom was robust, innovative, easy to use, and universally compatible.
+Start-ups need to reevaluate their market opportunity in this new environment and act accordingly, even if the conditions for reaching the entire market have not fully emerged.
+For example, although Zoom is no longer a start-up, the newly minted videoconferencing juggernaut took the effort to reassess consumers’ attitudes, values, and priorities and quickly adapt to successfully capture the new segment.

 Make it the startup’s job to know not only where the money is going, but also which sectors are overcrowded and which provide many opportunities for its product or service.

 Rule 5: Be scalable, with hockey-stick growth potential even after the pandemic

 VCs and angels are not in this game for steady year-over-year growth.
 They want to see fireworks on that balance sheet—doubling year-over-year at least, with the ability to exit at a substantial multiple in three to seven years.
 To truly convince them to invest, start-ups need to demonstrate their ability to scale quickly to meet potential mass consumer demand for the new product or services.